phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 * START HERE

+* In this section, we explain the results of the NMA that ProDy performed

+* Also: contact map!
+Add this to tutorial

 In the tutorial, we generated four visualizations of how the SARS-CoV-2 S protein fluctuates.
 Using ProDy, we performed GNM Calculations on the SARS S protein using the PDB entry(<a href="http://www.rcsb.org/structure/5xlr" target="_blank">5xlr</a>).
 In addition, we also performed the calculations on a single chain of the S protein for a more thorough comparison.
 Here, we will explain how to interpret the results and compare them to analyze the differences and similarities between the two proteins.

 ### Cross-Correlation